obiwanjacobi/Zsharp/docs/lexical/operators.md

 | `\|>=` | ?
 | `<\|=` | ? (or `=<\|`)

 > TBD: Some of these could be interlocked.
+Perhaps the `Atom<T>` type automatically uses an interlocked impl?

 What syntax to use? `|+=|`, `\\+=`